wp-plugins/contexture-page-security/readme.txt

 Some developers may find it useful to perform programmatic group-management tasks.
 For instance, have your website automatically add a user to a group under some circumstances.
 The following functions and documentation should help.

-= psc_add_user_to_group($user_id, $group_id) =
+= psc_add_user_to_group($user_id, $group_id, $expires) =

 This can be called from within a theme file to add a specific user to a specific group.
 It requires two parameters, a user id and a group id.
 The current users id can be acquired by declaring the $current_user global, then $current_user->ID.
-You can use psc_get_groups() or your blog's Admin > Users > Groups screen to determine an appropriate group id.
+You can use psc_get_groups() or your blog's Admin > Users > Groups screen to determine an appropriate group id. $expires is optional, but takes either a date string (formatted YYYY-MM-DD) or NULL.
+If left empty, users membership will never expire.

 = psc_remove_user_from_group($user_id, $group_id) =